 I also have some other articles I link to below about losing weight with a rowing machine and how it effects your body.

 A lot of rowing machine beginners are unsure how to row properly.
 This is why there are so many empty rowers at a gym!

 Having proper form and technique is imperative to ensure you are getting the best workout and avoiding injury.
 There are a lot of great YouTube videos on proper rowing techniques and this video below is one of my favorite.

-Rowing machines are very popular among fitness professionals because they provide the opportunity to workout the entire body.
-Some estimates state a rowing machine can burn up to 1,000 calories an hour and can work out 84% of your muscles mass!
+Rowing machines are very popular among fitness professionals because they provide the opportunity to work out the entire body.
+Some estimates state a rowing machine can burn up to 1,000 calories an hour and can work out 84% of your muscle mass!